Suburbs of the Gold Coast Marathon

 Once an area Indigenous Australians were drawn to for shellfish, oysters and mud crabs, Labrador is famous for its waterfront cafes, man made beach area and most notably, Charis Seafoods.
 Situated between Biggera Waters and Southport, Labrador offers visitors a laidback area to eat at one of the many cafes, or to relax and enjoy a family picnic on the sand whilst watching the competitors pass by.

-Formally known as Nerang Creek Heads, Southport is the start and finishing point for all of the Village Roadshow Theme Parks Gold Coast Marathon running events.
+Formally known as Nerang Creek Heads, Southport is the start and finishing point for all of the Gold Coast Marathon running events.
 The suburb offers a family friendly feel whilst hosting the Gold Coast’s CBD.
 Newly accessible by the Gold Coast Light Rail (G:Link), Southport offers fantastic shopping opportunities and a state of the art Parklands complete with play grounds, inflatable swimming areas, BBQs and boardwalk.
-With the Gold Coast Airport Marathon falling on the first Saturday of July, this is the perfect opportunity for visitors to browse Southport’s latest attraction the Chinatown food markets held on the first Saturday evening of every month.
+With the Gold Coast Marathon falling on the first Sunday of July, this is the perfect opportunity for visitors to browse Southport’s latest attraction the Chinatown food markets held on the first Saturday evening of every month.